-1.9.1.
+9.1.
 Controlled Load 1

-The Controlled Load 1 Pricing Option applies where specified appliances are controlled by Endeavour Energy's equipment or a Meter Provider's equipment that has the approval of the General Manager - Asset Management, so that supply may not be available between 7:00am and 10:00pm during Eastern Standard Time (EST) and Daylight Saving Time (DST).
+The Controlled Load 1 Pricing Option applies where specified appliances are controlled by Endeavour Energy's equipment or a Meter Provider's equipment that has the approval of the Head of Asset Planning and Performance, so that supply may not be available between 7:00am and 10:00pm during Eastern Standard Time (EST) and Daylight Saving Time (DST).
 Supply will be made available for selected periods between 10:00pm and 7:00am (EST and DST).

-1.9.1.1.
+9.1.1.
 Storage Water Heaters